-While GOP members of Congress wanted to pass their tax plan, they aimed to sell it on benefits for average Americans.
+While GOP members of Congress wanted to pass their tax plan in 2017, they sold it on its supposed benefits for average Americans.
 Certainly, tax experts argued that low-income workers would hardly benefit at all.
-Meanwhile, anyone who crunched the numbers saw that CEOs and the richest Americans (including Donald Trump) would be the big winners.
+Meanwhile, anyone who crunched the numbers saw that CEOs and the richest Americans would be the big winners.

-Yet still Paul Ryan said Corporate America, which got a 40% reduction in its tax rate, would pass along its newfound riches to employees.
-Ryan released a statement saying his party’s plan would “create jobs, increase wages for workers, and level the playing field.”
+Yet Paul Ryan said Corporate America, which got a 40% reduction in its tax rate, would pass along the riches to employees.
+In fact, Ryan released a statement saying his party’s plan would “create jobs, increase wages for workers, and level the playing field.”

-There was one problem: The GOP tax plan provided no guarantees for workers.
+There was one problem: The GOP tax plan included no guarantees for workers.
 If a company wanted to lay off thousands of employees, “tax reform” allowed them to do it.
-For companies that wanted to pocket the money and boost their stock price, they could do that, too.
-Or they could just offshore the jobs to Asia.
+Or companies could simply pocket the money and boost their stock price.
+They could also just offshore the jobs to Asia.

-Well, all those things happened.
+Actually, all those things happened.
 Within weeks of the tax bill passing, America’s richest corporations started laying off workers.
-By the third week of January, it had become a feeding frenzy, with one company saying it would lay off over 5,000 employees and use its tax cut for “restructuring.”
-Somehow, it doesn’t sound like a great deal for American workers.
+By February 2018, it became a feeding frenzy, with one company laying off over 5,000 employees to use its tax cuts for “restructuring.”
+Somehow, it looked like a bad deal for workers.

-Here are 11 U.S. companies that started firing employees right after they got their tax cut.
+Here are 12 U.S. companies that began laying off employees right after taking their tax cuts.

-If you need a summary of the state of U.S. healthcare and/or employment, simply check the plans Pfizer announced in January 2018.
-According to Reuters, the company valued at $53 billion will cut 300 research jobs in New England.
+If you need a summary of the state of U.S. healthcare, simply check the plans Pfizer announced in January 2018.
+According to Reuters, the company valued at $53 billion is cutting 300 research jobs in New England.

 Those employees conducted tests on drugs aimed at treating Alzheimer’s and Parkinson’s disease.
-Pfizer, which will continue down the usual track with drugs like Viagra, is set to save billions from Trump’s tax cuts.
+Pfizer, which will continue onward with drugs like Viagra, is set to save billions from Trump’s tax cuts.

 Next: Trump spoke too soon about this company’s moves after the tax cuts passed.